pjsip/pjproject_docs/docs/source/specific-guides/network_nat/sip_tcp.rst

 * at run-time by setting ``pjsip_cfg()->endpt.disable_tcp_switch`` to PJ_TRUE.
 * at-compile time by setting ``PJSIP_DONT_SWITCH_TO_TCP`` to non-zero

-You can also tweak the 1300 threshold by setting :cpp:any:`PJSIP_UDP_SIZE_THRESHOLD` to the appropriate value.
+You can also tweak the 1300 threshold by setting :c:macro:`PJSIP_UDP_SIZE_THRESHOLD` to the appropriate value.

 Additional Info about Registration
 ------------------------------------------